Thesis Advising for Faculty

 - The second role is to review the first draft of the Executive Summary, which is aimed at a general (not expert), educated audience.
 Because the Reader is less directly involved than the Advisor, the Reader is well-positioned to judge whether the Summary is effective.

-Honors may require an additional reader for any Capstone Project — in the case of an interdisciplinary Capstone Project, for example.
+Honors may require an additional reader for any Thesis Project — in the case of an interdisciplinary Thesis Project, for example.
 Final approval of the project remains the responsibility of the Director of the Honors Program.

-If a student’s major has a departmental “Distinction” program or required capstone project, the student will, in most cases, participate in that departmental program.
-The Honors Program fully supports such programs; they provide excellent preparation for the Honors Capstone Project.
-Whenever we can, we coordinate the student’s Honors Project topic with the work in the departmental major capstone or distinction process.
+If a student’s major has a departmental “Distinction” program or required Thesis project, the student will, in most cases, participate in that departmental program.
+The Honors Program fully supports such programs; they provide excellent preparation for the Honors Thesis Project.
+Whenever we can, we coordinate the student’s Honors Project topic with the work in the departmental major Thesis or distinction process.

-After turning in the completed project, the student gives a 15-20 minute presentation of his or her work during Capstone Presentation Day.
-Capstone Project advisors are urged to make every effort attend.
+After turning in the completed project, the student gives a 15-20 minute presentation of his or her work during Thesis Presentation Day.
+Thesis Project advisors are urged to make every effort attend.
 We typically will send the schedule out to advisors about a week prior to presentation day via email.